mikeczech/PyVRank/README.md

 ## Brief Manual

 The scripts-directory contains Python scripts which serve as a simple command line UI.
-This comprises a UI for tranforming the raw data from the Competition on Software Verification 2015 (XML files) into csv files as well as a UI for learning a prediction model.
+This comprises a UI for transforming the raw data from the Competition on Software Verification 2015 (XML files) into csv files as well as a UI for learning a prediction model.

 TODO: Show example commands